Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

-Algorithm 1 and Algorithm 2 show the operations of the sender and receiver in the WB channel.
+Algorithms~1 and 2 show the operations of the sender and receiver in the WB channel.
 The sender and receiver will first agree to transfer information on a specific target set.
-The term \textit{line 0-N} is used to denote \textit{N+1} different cache lines mapped to the target set.
+The term \textit{lines 0--$N$} is used to denote $N+1$ different cache lines mapped to the target set.
 Note that \textit{line n} (where $n \in [0,N]$) represents any cache line that can be placed in the target set rather than referring to a specific physical address.
-There is no special constraint relationship between line \textit{i} and line \textit{j} ($i,j \in [0,N]$).
-Further, The sender and the receiver are distinct Linux processes (i.e., separate programs) located in different memory spaces, which means that there are no identical cache lines between them.
+There is no special constraint relationship between line~$i$ and line~$j$ ($i,j \in [0,N]$).
+Furthermore, the sender and the receiver are distinct Linux processes (i.e., separate programs) located in different memory spaces, which means that they share no identical cache lines.

 In particular, we use the term \textit{replacement set} to refer to a set of cache lines used by the receiver to replace the target set.
-The replacement set typically contains \textit{W} cache lines, which are the same as the size of the cache set.
+The replacement set typically contains $W$ cache lines, which is the same as the size of the cache set.
 The receiver measures the latency to access the replacement set, which will present different time distributions depending on the information transmitted by the sender.
-Further, when decoding, the receiver must ensure that the cache lines in the replacement set are not in the L1 data cache.
-Otherwise, cache replacement will not happen.
+When decoding, the receiver must ensure that the cache lines in the replacement set are not in the L1 data cache, otherwise cache replacement will not happen.
 However, cache lines in the replacement set will remain in the L1 data cache after decoding.
-To figure out this limitation, the receiver can alternatively operate two replacement sets without the same address, as shown in Algorithm 2.
+To figure out this limitation, the receiver can alternately operate two replacement sets with different addresses, as shown in Algorithm~2.
 Therefore, the cache lines used for each decoding are in the L2 cache, and after each measurement, the target set is filled with clean cache lines.